Role of Remodeling in the ADSO Change Management Process

 - Add compounding child while compounding parent is already in ADSO and contains data (see case study 1 in appendix)

-On the other hand, adding or removing a non-Key field/InfoObject does not require remodeling normally.
+Note 2: Adding or removing a non-Key field/InfoObject does not require remodeling normally.
 SAP HANA performs this kind of activity very efficiently (Insert/Drop Column) and it is regarded as pure meta data adaption for the SAP BW application only.

 In the past, the Remodeling rules you defined for InfoCubes or DSOs where TLOGO objects and an individual part of transports.
 After the import those rules could be executed manually.
 This is different for ADSOs: Here the standard Activation is processed during after-import and in addition a remodeling task is generated if the ADSO contains data and if the type of change belongs to the listed activities above.